-How can businesses start using artificial intelligence?
+How can businesses start using AI?

 Getting started with business AI isn’t as easy as simply spending money on an AI platform provider and spinning up some pre-built models and algorithms.
 There’s a lot that goes into successfully adding AI to an organization.